5

 Distance: 6 km (3.5 mi).
 Walking time: ~3 hrs.
 Ascent: 275 m (902 ft).

-On the final day of our journey, we’ll explore Iceland’s stunning south coast.
-The day begins with breakfast at your hotel, followed by pickup for a scenic drive to Seljalandsfoss Waterfall, where a 60-meter (196 ft) cascade tumbles into a lush valley.
+On the final day of our journey, we’ll explore Iceland’s stunning South Coast.
+The day begins with breakfast at your hotel, followed by pickup for a scenic drive to Seljalandsfoss waterfall, where a 60 m (196 ft) cascade tumbles into a lush valley.
 You can step behind the waterfall to experience its magic from a unique angle.

 We’ll stop at Reynisfjara, a striking black sand beach known for its towering basalt columns, roaring Atlantic waves, and dramatic sea stacks like Reynisdrangar.
 Its otherworldly beauty and powerful tides make it a breathtaking and mysterious natural wonder.

-Finally, we’ll return to Reykjavik, dropping you off at a designated bus stop or drop-off point within the city.
+Finally, we’ll return to Reykjavik, dropping you off at a designated point within the city.

 *Please note that only breakfast at your accommodation is included on this day.
 Throughout the day, there will be stops where you can purchase food and beverages.